Should I Refinance My Home Now?

 - BankRate is a great site and they offer a nice page on when to refinance your mortgage.
 This type of site potentially is slightly biased toward encouraging you to pursue a refi since they get paid when people click the links on their site, but this one tends to be very good about staying neutral.

-- Money Crashers is another good site and on this page they go over the question “When should you refinance your mortgage?”
+- Money Crashers is another good site and on this page they go over the question “Should I refinancee my home?”
 They do an excellent job covering many aspects of the question.

 We also appreciate your feedback and assistance.
 Please feel free to use our comments section at the bottom of any page if you have any information or advice you think would be helpful to other readers about who are facing the question “Should I refinance my home loan?”
 Of course we also welcome questions you think we should answer and topics you think we should cover or cover in more detail.
 Our goal is to be responsive to our readers while staying completely up-to-date about home mortgage refinance rates.
 Thanks for visiting!

-There are many websites available that cover the question of whether you should refinance your home loan and the mortgage process in general.
+There are many websites available that cover the question “should I refinance my home? and the mortgage process in general.
 Many of these sites are managed by mortgage originators including brokers and banks.
 Others are not.
 Sometimes it is hard to tell the difference between those websites that have a bias in their coverage of the home mortgage process and those that are fully independent.
 Our website is fully independent and unbiased.
 We are not directly related to any company, bank or broker in the mortgage refinance area.
 We do not accept guest posts or other material from potentially biased sources, even if they may have the best of intentions.
-The information we provide can be trusted.
+The information we provide in answert to the question should I refinance my mortgage can be trusted.

 We aim to provide you with information and advice about refinancing a home, everything from the timing of locking a rate and choosing a bank or broker, through understanding the title and appraisal process is covered here.
 The entire process is explored with an eye toward ensuring that our visitors are well-informed and also ready to make good decisions along the way.